anjunatl/react-table-bug-repro/readme.md

 Reproduction steps
 ---

+### toggleAllRowSelected - not all rows get cleared

-1. Run `docker-compose up` to start up the reproduction environment
+1. Run `docker-compose up` to start the example
-2. Open http://localhost:8000/ to view the demo page
+2. Choose one to many rows on the first page
+3. Change to another page
+4. Choose another one to many rows
+5. Click the "Do something" button

+#### Expected behavior

+The selected row counter should reset to 0.

+#### Actual behavior

+The selected row counter is not 0 & is the sum of selected rows on non-visible pages

+### toggleRowSelected - crashes

+1. Run `docker-compose up` to start the example
+2. Click the "Mode" button to change it from "All" to "Row" to enable use of `toggleRowSelected`
-3. Select one row or select all rows on one page
+3. Choose one to many rows on the first page
-4. Go to another page & select one or many rows
+4. Change to another page
+5. Choose another one to many rows
-5. Click the "Do something with and clear these rows" button
+6. Click the "Do something" button

-### Expected behavior
+#### Expected behavior

-- Counter in button should reset to 0
+The selected row counter should reset to 0.
-- Selected rows should no longer be selected

-### Actual behavior
+#### Actual behavior

-- Page disappears, app crashes
+The page crashes

 Bug details
 ---